With affordable technology and large networks of collaborators, is there a reason to go with a big agency over a smaller, more agile agency?

 I’ve been on all sides of this equation over my 17 years in the biz.
-I’ve worked at firms large and small, I’ve freelanced, I’ve worked inhouse, I’ve worked with outside agencies, and now I have a small firm that competes against big agencies.
-There are a lot of reasons why an independent designer or small firms are much better for your business, let’s take a look at some of the best.
+I’ve worked at firms large and small, freelanced, worked in-house, worked with outside agencies, and now I have a small firm that competes against big agencies.
+There are many reasons why an independent designer or small firm is much better for your business; let’s take a look at some of the best.

-Smaller firms, like Propr, have extensive networks that allow us to build teams based on our client’s budget and needs.
+Smaller firms, like Propr, have extensive networks that allow us to build teams based on our client’s budgets and needs.
 I have other indy dev shops and freelance developers I use on web projects.
-Often times Propr is hired to just design, no marketing or development, but if the need comes up, we certainly can build the perfect team and deliver great work.
-I have marketing people, content creators, photographers, videographers, production artist, etc. to pull into a project as needed.
+Often, Propr is hired to just design, no marketing or development, but if the need comes up, we can certainly build the perfect team and deliver great work.
+I have marketing people, content creators, photographers, videographers, production artists, etc., to pull into a project as needed.
 There is a huge benefit to this model.
-My clients aren’t stuck with the team I have on staff and I’m not stuck with big overhead.
-Instead I build the perfect dream team for what my clients need.
+My clients aren’t stuck with my team on staff, and I’m not stuck with big overhead.
+Instea,d I build the perfect dream team for what my clients need.

 One of the most frustrating things a big agency can do to a client is the bait and switch.
-The B+S is when the agency puts a fancy creative director (I’ve been that guy) in front of you during the sales process and during meetings, but a junior level designer is the one doing the work.
+The B+S is when the agency puts a fancy creative director (I’ve been that guy) in front of you during the sales process and meetings, but a junior-level designer is the one doing the work.
 Agencies that bill hourly do this because it is how they make more money per project.
-The young designer is likely making $25 per hour while they charge you $175 per hour, and you end up getting junior level creative.
+The young designer is likely making $25 per hour while they charge you $175 per hour, and you end up gettingjunior-levell creative.
 That sucks.

-Hiring a small firm like Propr gets you a senior level designer, creative director, and consultant that will work closely and directly with your business and actually do the majority of the designing.
-This is one of the reasons why we don’t prescribe solutions until we do a diagnosis.
-On the contrary agencies want to sell the project and figure it out from there.
+Hiring a small firm like Propr gets you a senior-level designer, creative director, and consultant that will work closely and directly with your business and actually do the majority of the designing.
+This is one of the reasons why we don’t prescribe solutions until wemakeo a diagnosis.
+On the contrary, agencies want to sell the project and figure it out from there.

 I started Propr to offer expertise in designing brand identities and websites.